In 2018 Māori comprised approximately 16.5% (775,836 people) of New Zealand’s population.

 The Māori people of Aotearoa (New Zealand) are descendants of Polynesian peoples who had arrived by 1300 AD.
-While there is considerable debate about the precise date and the number of vessels, it is now believed that during the 1200s a number of ocean-going waka (canoes) made their way from east Polynesia, to land at various points on the coast of New Zealand.
+While there is considerable debate about the precise date and the number of vessels, it is now believed that during the late 1200s a number of ocean-going waka (canoes) made their way from east Polynesia, to land at various points on the coast of New Zealand.
 Again there is much discussion about precisely where these ancestors came from.
 Some argue that they made their way from Rarotonga in the Cook Islands group; others say they left from Raiatea, in the Society Islands.
 Similarity of place names and languages suggests a link between the people of these islands and New Zealand.

 According to oral tradition, some canoes landed on the East Coast of the North Island.
 Whangaparāoa, at the very eastern tip of the Bay of Plenty, is often referred to as the landing place of numerous canoes, including the famous Tainui and Te Arawa.
 Another canoe, Mataatua, made its landfall at the mouth of the Whakatāne River.

 Most canoes explored the coasts, reconnoitring the land and seeking safe haven.
 The Tainui, for example, is said to have travelled along the Bay of Plenty coastline before journeying through the Hauraki Gulf and into the Waitematā Harbour.
 It then travelled up the Tāmaki River.
 When they could go no further, the crew set about dragging the canoe over the Tāmaki isthmus (at about Ōtāhuhu) before sailing again in the Manukau Harbour.
 Following that, they travelled southward to Mōkau, in King Country, before returning northward to make final landfall at a place called Rangiāhua on the Kāwhia Harbour.